Mumuwei/REMOT/README.md

 ### Data Preparation
 Download all the data packages from [[google drive]](https://drive.google.com/drive/folders/1f6NEO1onLtf-K65bpms4_alBlNh5YIVW?usp=sharing) or [[baidu pan (extraction code:gle4]](https://pan.baidu.com/s/14oitDhULAeirGaojV_VYew), and uncompress them.
-You should create a directory named 'SoloDance' in the root (i.e., 'C2F-FWN') of this project, and then put 'train' and 'test' folders to 'SoloDance' you just created.
+You should create a directory named 'iPER' in the root (i.e., 'iPER') of this project, and then put 'train' and 'test' folders to 'iPER' you just created.
 The structure should look like this:
--C2F-FWN
+-iPER
 ---SoloDance
 ------train
 ------test

-### Testing all the stages together (separate testing scripts for different stages will be updated in the near future)
+### Testing stage 1
+    bash scripts/full/test_stage1.sh
+### Testing stage 123
-    bash scripts/full/test_full.sh
+    bash scripts/full/test_stage123.sh

 ## Acknowledgement
 A large part of the code is borrowed from [NVIDIA/vid2vid](https://github.com/NVIDIA/vid2vid).
 Thanks for their wonderful works.